AdRoll/rebar3_typer/README.md

   --show                  Print type specifications for all functions on
                           stdout. [default: true]
   --show-exported         Same as --show, but print specifications for
-                          exported functions only.Specs are displayed
+                          exported functions only.
+Specs are displayed
                           sorted alphabetically on the function's name.
                           [default: false]
   --show_exported         Same as --show-exported. [default: false]